coder210/cattle/README.md

-# cattle
+# gnos
-cattle is an simple os
+gnos is an simple os